cscart/docs/en/user_guide/stores/sharing.rst

 #.
 Choose an object that you need to share.
 For example, go to **Administration → Shipping & Taxes → Shipping methods** to share a shipping method.

 #.
-Make sure that **All stores** are selected in the upper left part of the page.
+Make sure that **All storefronts** are selected in the upper left part of the page.

    .. image:: img/switch_modes.png
        :align: center
        :alt: Select all stores to switch to the root administrator mode.

 #.
-Click the **gear** button of the object.
+Click the **Gear** button of the object.
 This opens the object configuration page.

 #.
-Switch to the **Share** tab.
+Switch to the **Storefronts** tab.
 This opens a list of storefronts that already share the object (if any).

    .. note::
-       You won't see the **Share** tab if you only have one storefront: in that case there is nothing to share.
+       You won't see the **Storefronts** tab if you only have one storefront: in that case there is nothing to share.

    .. image:: img/share_tab.png
        :align: center
-       :alt: Use the Share tab to share objects among storefronts.
+       :alt: Use the Storefronts tab to share objects among storefronts.

 #.
-Click the **+** button (*Add stores*) to open a list of all storefronts.
+Click the **Add storefronts** button to open a list of all storefronts.

 #.
 From the list, select the storefronts that will share the object.
-Then click **Add stores and close** to update the list of stores that should share the object.
+Then click **Add storefronts and close** to update the list of stores that should share the object.

 #.
 Click **Save** to apply the changes.